Frequently Asked Questions

 Do programmes have to be repeated?

-Two half hour sessions per day with a minimum three hour interval between sessions over 10 days, either consecutively or two five-day weeks within a 12 day period.
+Both programmes involve two half hour sessions per day with a minimum three hour interval between sessions over 10 days, either consecutively or two five-day weeks within a 12 day period.

 What is the sound intensity during listening sessions?
 (AIT)